About Promise Pipeline

 The Verification Paradox (SSRN ID 6444080, in review)

-Cross-domain study of verification dynamics across 85,000+ institutional commitments.
+Cross-domain study of verification dynamics across 129,000+ institutional commitments.
 Key findings: programs that verify more intensely surface more problems (ρ = −0.242).
-The Weibull shape parameter k classifies commitment dynamics into computing (self-correcting, k ≈ 1), composting (stagnating, k < 0.5), and pressure (externally forced, k > 1) regimes.
+The Weibull shape parameter k classifies commitment dynamics into computing (k ≈ 0.9, near-constant hazard — outcomes are honest and predictable), composting (k ≈ 0.4, decreasing hazard — barriers grow over time and promises stagnate), and pressure (k > 1.3, increasing hazard — deadline dynamics force resolution) regimes.
 Measurement structure — not verifier independence — determines which regime a promise follows.
-36 of 37 sign predictions correct across four datasets.
+36 of 37 sign predictions correct across six datasets.

 Promise Pipeline Whitepaper (Version 5, in progress)